freshfish70/RemoteExec/Description of tasks.md

 ## Functionality

-- I should be able to see number of group sequences that are running
+- I should be able to see the number of group sequences that are running
 - I should be able to add a new group sequence to a list
 - I should be able to select an group sequence and remove it from the list
 - I should be able to see a list of all the group sequences